AI Use Cases/Software

 The AI Solution

 Revenue Institute builds a purpose-built AI attribution engine that ingests raw data from Salesforce, HubSpot, Stripe, and your product analytics stack - without requiring upstream data cleanup.
 Our system uses probabilistic machine learning models trained on your actual customer journey data to infer missing touchpoints, weight multi-channel interactions, and assign revenue credit across the full funnel.
-The engine connects natively to your CI/CD infrastructure and runs incrementally as new deals close, so attribution accuracy improves with every transaction, not every quarterly refresh.
+The engine connects natively to your existing data infrastructure and runs incrementally as new deals close, so attribution accuracy improves with every transaction, not every quarterly refresh.

 Automated Workflow Execution

 For your marketing team, this means daily dashboards that show which campaigns, content pieces, and channels actually drove closed-won deals - broken down by ACV, sales cycle length, and customer segment.
-Instead of spending 8 hours weekly reconciling Salesforce reports and arguing about lead source accuracy, your marketing ops person gets automated alerts when a high-intent signal appears in your product (user invited 3 teammates to the trial, for example) and can instantly see which campaigns that user touched.
+Instead of spending hours every week reconciling Salesforce reports and arguing about lead source accuracy, your marketing ops person gets automated alerts when a high-intent signal appears in your product (user invited 3 teammates to the trial, for example) and can instantly see which campaigns that user touched.
 Budget reallocation happens in days, not quarters.
-The system flags underperforming channels and recommends shift budget to proven converters, but your team retains full control - no black-box recommendations that contradict your GTM strategy.
+The system flags underperforming channels and recommends shifting budget to proven converters, but your team retains full control - no black-box recommendations that contradict your GTM strategy.

 A Systems-Level Fix